mnvl/mlzoo/README.md

 # zoo

-Simple and clean implementations of machine learning algorithms in Python.
+Simple and clean implementations of machine learning algorithms in pure Python.
 Written with love for fun and education.

 ## Principles